pepibumur/SoundCloudSwift/README.md

 # Soundcloud-Swift
-SoundCloud API client written on Swift
+SoundCloud client written on Swift to integrate it easily with your apps.